-In two English counties, badgers are being shot in a government-sanctioned cull.
+Badgers are being shot in government-sanctioned culls around the UK.
 The wild animals are said to be a 'reservoir' for bovine TB – a disease that affects cows, and can be spread by farmers moving cows around the country and putting infected slurry on large tracts of land.
 The poor welfare conditions of cows, their cramped housing and lax biosecurity all add to the likelihood of the disease spreading.
 Instead of cleaning up their act, farmers blame badgers.

 A long-term trial in the 1990s found that culling badgers can have no meaningful impact on the rates of TB in cows.
 Independent scientists do not support the badger cull, and nor do wildlife experts.
 In Wales, the government favours vaccination, but the British government supports the National Farmers Union in its demands to kill wildlife.